3-2-1 Backup Rule for Data Safety

 Why do you need a backup on a VM?

-Backing up has saved a lot of people when their computers or hard drives suddenly crashed.
+Backups, as a method of protecting your data, save many people every day when their computers or hard drives suddenly fail.

-3 2 1 backup strategy suggests that having one copy of the data is very small, especially if stored on a medium of the same type and in the same room as the primary data.
-Thus, the 321 backup rule is based on the fact that you need at least three copies of your data.
-Namely, the primary data and two backup copies of these data.
-In this case, you will not be afraid of any sudden external events (fire, theft, inattentive or dissatisfied employee, ordinary vandalism, etc.).
+The 3 2 1 backup strategy is this: having one copy of the data is very ineffective, especially if it is stored on a similar medium and in the same room as the primary data.
+Therefore, you need at least three copies of your data:

 Where should you keep backups?

-- Keeping another backup in place enables quick recovery in the event of failure.
+- The second backup provides quick recovery in the event of a failure.

 What else do you need for VM safety?